jpolitz/jpolitz.github.com/notes/_posts/2020-07-24-course-organization.md

 means the teams range from about a dozen to as many as 40.
 I've accumulated some strategies I like for managing the work of the team.

+I've developed and refined a lot of these techniques from co-teaching with Mia Minnes.
+Sophia Krause-Levy helped me understand the true potential of good Trello discipline.

 ## Running Productive Meetings

 In a meeting of 12+ IAs, I've learned that there are some things to **avoid**: